filipsnastins/tomodachi-testcontainers/docs/recipes/testing-databases.md

 This cuts the benefits an application can get by using unique features of a particular database technology, potentially lowering performance and increasing the complexity of the application code.

-!!! danger "Testing with SQLite does not guarantee that the application will work in production"
+!!! danger "Testing with SQLite does not guarantee that the application will work in production."

     Theres's no guarantee that the application that passed the tests using SQLite will work in the production environment with the production database.
     An ORM can still fail to work with the production database due to unknown differences in behavior.